-All participant contributions will be invested at the election of the participant in multiples of 1% in the investment funds.
-A participant may make or change an election on any day by giving notice to the Plan's Administrative Committee.
+All participant contributions will be invested at the election of the participant in multiples of 1% in he investment funds.
+A participant may make or change an election on any day.
 Employer contributions will track the investment fund elections that a participant makes with regard to his contributions.

-The Plan's Administrative Committee has the authority and responsibility to select and designate the investment funds and may eliminate, add or modify any funds from time to-time.
+The Finance and Investment Committee has the authority and responsibility to select and designate the investment funds and may eliminate, add or modify any funds from time to-time.
 Participants are solely responsible for the selection of his investment funds from among those available for investment under the Plan.